-GCFLearnFree - From Microsoft Office and email to reading, math, and more, GCFLearnFree.org offers 125 tutorials, including more than 1,100 lessons, videos, and interactives, completely free.
+GCFLearnFree - This program has helped millions around the world learn the essential skills they need to live and work in the 21st century.
+From Microsoft Office and email to reading, math, and more, GCFLearnFree.org offers 125 tutorials, including more than 1,100 lessons, videos, and interactives, completely free.

 Consumer Action Handbook - Your go-to guide for planning a purchase, knowing your consumer rights, and filing a complaint.
 The new interactive edition of the handbook features additional resources, including: